mpnally/Terrifically-Simple-JSON/README.md

 datatypes in Web API programming that are not covered by JSON are date and URI.
 Unless you are willing to invent extensions or conventions on top of JSON, the best you can do is to encode them as strings.
 The [example above](#explicit-urls) shows how the `_id` property can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
 This idea can be extended to other datatypes.
-This Terrifically Simple JSON:
+The following two Terrifically Simple JSON examples are equivalent.
 ```JSON
 {
  "_id": "http://martin-nally.name#",
  "bornIn": {"_id": "http://www.scotland.org#"}
 }
 ```
-is equivalent to this:
 ```JSON
 {
  "_id": "http://martin-nally.name#",